-Self-care as any activity that we do deliberately to take care of our mental, emotional, and physical health.
+Self-care is any activity that we do deliberately to take care of our mental, emotional and physical health.
 Although the concept is super simple, it’s often overlooked.

-The thought of adding one more thing to an already long to-do list may make you cringe, but it’s the key to maintaining personal health and well-being.
+The thought of adding one more thing to an already long to-do list may makes you cringe, but it’s the key to maintaining personal health and well-being.

-“It’s important to take care of yourself to have the energy and stamina to take care of others during the hectic holiday season,” says Janice Terry, of Janice Terry Counseling Services.
+“It’s important to take care of yourself, to have the energy and stamina to take care of others during the hectic holiday season,” said Janice Terry, of Janice Terry Counseling Services.